mghwajin/eos-basics/docs/System-maintenance/System-updates-with-pacman-and-yay.md

 sudo pacman -Syu
 ```

-> [!NOTE]
+> [!IMPORTANT]
-> It is recommended to **update your system daily** to ensure that packages are on their latest versions.
-This is especially important if a previous update was causing issues, and was soon patched (or reverted).
+> It is recommended to **update your system daily**.
+This ensures that system packages are up to date, especially if a previous update's issues were fixed or reverted.

 <details open>
     <summary>